 Currently, operations may commence using such materials without any prior approval and then assert that the material was a ‘product’ subsequently.
 In other cases, the EPA is currently approached with ad hoc specific waste reuse proposals – often as fills, aggregates or within particular developments – which are considered in the absence of a statutory process.

-> The Waste Reform Act will support the EPA in ensuring that products are genuine and safe, with potentially harmful wastes being disposed to landfill, most particularly by amending the definition of ‘waste’ and explicitly providing for the establishment of an application and assessment process for the approval of material as a recovered resource (with the potential for cost recovery).
-It will also grant better powers for tackling breaches of licence conditions, and ensure that if the EPA alleges that a material is a waste, the defendant is responsible for offering proof to the contrary.
+Changes made by the Waste Reform Act support the EPA in ensuring that products are genuine and safe, with potentially harmful wastes being disposed to landfill, most particularly by amending the definition of ‘waste’ and explicitly providing for the establishment of an application and assessment process for the approval of material as a recovered resource (with the potential for cost recovery).
+It has also provided better powers for tackling breaches of licence conditions, and ensuring that if the EPA alleges that a material is a waste, the defendant is responsible for offering proof to the contrary.
 These changes are to be supported by new regulations setting clear assessment requirements and processes for proposed recovered resources.

-> 3 Tackle the problem of potentially re-useable ‘fill materials’ from ending up at landfill
+3 Tackle the problem of potentially re-useable ‘fill materials’ from ending up at landfill

 When land is being developed, uncertainty regarding testing and treatment, and time-cost pressures can lead to waste soils simply being removed from development sites, with disposals costs paid.
 From 2004−05 to 2012−13, research undertaken for Zero Waste SA found that around 82% of soil sent to landfill was of low risk and suitable for potential reuse.
 Through its reforms, the EPA seeks safe soil management and reuse through suitable facilities.

 Greater clarity to better support the re-use of suitable ‘fill materials’ will be achieved through the Act supporting the EPA in ensuring that products are genuine and safe, with potentially harmful waste being disposed to landfill.

 4 Provide better tools to deal with certain problematic wastes